火范文>英语词典>abdicated翻译和用法

 双语例句

-• He abdicated all responsibility for the care of his parents.
+• He abdicated in favour of his son.

 • The king abdicated when he married a divorcee.